ozguryazilimas/wp-postane/imsanity/readme.txt

 2. Unzip and upload the 'imsanity' folder to your '/wp-content/plugins/' directory
 3. Activate the plugin through the 'Plugins' menu in WordPress

+Optional:

+If you prefer not to see the Imsanity girl logo image on the settings page, add the following line to wp-config.php:

+define('IMSANITY_HIDE_LOGO',true);

 == Screenshots ==

 1. Imsanity girl will cut you
 2. Imsanity settings page to configure max height/width
-2. Imsanity bulk image resize feature
+3. Imsanity bulk image resize feature

 == Frequently Asked Questions ==